Young Manchester

 Overview

-Young Manchester (Charity Number 1166873) is a youth-led partnership organization established to support children and young people aged 0-25 in Manchester.
-With over 120 member organizations—all local non-profit groups—Young Manchester strengthens, connects, and champions opportunities for young people across the city, prioritizing the most excluded children and young people.
-The organization operates with a distinctive youth-led approach, featuring young trustees, a young Co-CEO (Samuel Remi-Akinwale, age 22), young staff members, and Young Ambassadors who shape every decision.
-Young Manchester administers multiple grant programs funded by Manchester City Council, the Youth Endowment Fund, NHS Manchester Health and Care Commissioning, and other partners.
+Young Manchester (Charity Number 1166873) is a youth-led partnership organisation established to support children and young people aged 0-25 in Manchester.
+With over 120 member organisations—all local non-profit groups—Young Manchester strengthens, connects, and champions opportunities for young people across the city, prioritising the most excluded children and young people.
+The organisation operates with a distinctive youth-led approach, featuring young trustees, a young Co-CEO (Samuel Remi-Akinwale), young staff members, and Young Ambassadors who shape every decision.
+Young Manchester administers multiple grant programmes funded by Manchester City Council, the Youth Endowment Fund, NHS Manchester Health and Care Commissioning, and other partners.
 To date, over 10,000 children and young people have engaged in social action through their funded activities.
-The organization's strategic approach emphasizes participatory grantmaking, where young people are involved in designing funds, supporting applications, and making final funding decisions.
+The organisation's strategic approach emphasises participatory grantmaking, where young people are involved in designing funds, supporting applications, and making final funding decisions.

 Funding Priorities